ligato/docs/docs/tutorials/06_plugin-lookup.md

 If you start and stop the program now, you would notice that the code starts the plugins in the same order as they were put to the `agent.Plugin()` method.
 When the program terminates, the code stops the plugins in the reverse order.

-This is very important because this code pattern ensures the dependency plugin starts first.
-The primary plugin starts second.

 ---

 Now, you can create a relationship between plugins.
 In order to test this, you need a method in the HelloUniverse plugin that is called from the outside.